Feedback-Dominated Accretion Flows: Two-fluid AGN Disks

-Photons emitted by ECOs will engage in a quasi-isotropic random walk until they reach the disk photosphere\footnote{Note that so long as the motion of turbulent eddies is quasi-isotropic in the local frame, similar considerations would apply to advective heat transport by turbulence.} at a height $z \sim H$.
-Therefore, there will be large radial heating gaps if $\langle d_\bullet^R\rangle \gg H(R)$: radial zones unable to absorb heat from ECOs at different radii (see \cref{fig: Heat mixing } for a sketch of this).
+Photons emitted by ECOs will engage in a quasi-isotropic random walk until they reach the disk photosphere\footnote{Note that as long as the motion of turbulent eddies is quasi-isotropic in the local frame, similar considerations would apply to advective heat transport by turbulence.} at a height $z \sim H$.
+Therefore, there will be large radial heating gaps if $\langle d_\bullet^R\rangle \gg H(R)$: radial zones are unable to absorb heat from ECOs at different radii (see \cref{fig: Heat mixing } for a sketch of this).

 We therefore set the condition $\langle d_{\bullet}^R \rangle \lesssim H(R)$ as an approximate criterion for efficient radial heat mixing.
-We now can define the dimensionless radial heat mixing parameter (by reordering the terms in the radial heat mixing condition inequality) :
+We now can define the dimensionless radial heat-mixing parameter (by reordering the terms in the radial heat-mixing condition inequality) :

 If $\mathfrak{M}_R < 1$, most of the heat generated by the accreting embedded objects will diffuse outside the disk before covering the radial distance between the orbits of nearby ECOs.
 As a result, large annular zones will remain vulnerable to Toomre instability and further fragmentation.
-A region of the disk which satisfies $Q_{\rm T}=1$ {\it in the continuum limit of} $S_\bullet$ may thus continue to be Toomre-unstable, due to discreteness effects, if $\mathfrak{M}_{\rm R} < 1$.
+A region of the disk which satisfies $Q_{\rm T}=1$ {\it in the continuum limit of} $S_\bullet$ may thus continue to be Toomre unstable, due to discreteness effects, if $\mathfrak{M}_{\rm R} < 1$.